ranjanrsorte/angular-learning/README.md

 6. Why we need inline-css or inline-html?
     - Some cases are there while developing the application that we need to write only one line of html or only one line of css & in that case we do not have to create a separate file for html or css and we can use inline css or inline html functionality.

+7. Can we use multiple events over a single element?
+    - Yes, we can use multiple events on a single element

+8. Which CSS has the highest priority if classname is same?
+    - Inline CSS has the highest priority, then Internal, then Component style, then Global Style

+9. What is Property Binding?
+    - This is the feature of Angular which is used to update the change in input element.

+10. Interpolation does not work with boolean value

+11. Always use Property Binding for binding the element instead of interpolation.

+12. Why we have to use switch case?
+    - If we have more conditions like 20-30 then using switch case is the best practice instead of using if-else

+13. Can we use for loop in typescript file?
+    - No we cannot use.
+We can use *ngFor in html